zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-google.md

 have explored patients in all beings; "All actions are suffering"...
 (Omitted) "All Dhamma is selfless"...
 (Omitted ) "Any collection of Dhamma is an extinction of Dhamma".
 I have probed patients on all beings."
-In order to detect patients on all beings, you should walk alone like a rhinoceros horn.
+In order to detect patients on all beings, you should walk alone like a rhinoceros.

 Because of that, the single enlightened person said:

 "A person who sits alone, does not ignore Zen, and always follows the Dhamma,

-has explored patients on Zhuyou, and should walk alone like a rhinoceros horn. "
+has explored patients on Zhuyou, and should walk alone like a rhinoceros. "

 156. Those who wish for the exterminator of love, those who do not let go, those who are wise, those who hear more, those who have thoughts,

-The perceiver, decider, and diligent of the Dhamma should walk alone like a rhinoceros horn.
+The perceiver, decider, and diligent of the Dhamma should walk alone like a rhinoceros.

 "Hope for the extinction of the thirst for love, the one who does not let go":
 "The thirst of "thirst for love" is the lust of...
 The end of the death, the end